zy97140/omp-benchmark-for-pytorch/README.md

 #### 4.1  Parallelism implementation of official version can be improved.
 We choose add operation for contiguous tensors that are greater than 100K as the test case.
 Because:
-- Official version does not support parallelsim for distontiguous tensor.
+- Official version does not support parallelism for discontinuous tensor.
 - Official version does not support copy parallelism.
 [Link](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorCopy.c#L77).
 - The value is set to >100k because official version set the openmp overhead threshold as [100K](https://github.com/pytorch/pytorch/blob/master/torch/lib/TH/generic/THTensorMath.c#L13).